shenoy-anurag/HinDict/README.md

 ## Tech
 Built the front-end in Next.js and the back-end using Flask web framework.

+## Prompt Engineering
+> Respond in one concise sentence without disclaimers or examples.
+Format: User word title-case, (user word in Hindi), refers to … (provide a definition in 5-15 words).
+Always conclude with this exact phrase: \'Closest English equivalent: (closest english equivalent single word)\'.
+Do not omit this phrase under any circumstances.

+Had to add the "Do not omit this phrase under any circumstances" because the model was hallucinating.

 ## Thoughts
 I'm pretty sure the LLM is overkill for this use-case (despite picking the small 3B parameter model), but I wanted to have fun building with LLMs.
 Currently fine-tuning a smaller model to save on costs.